commixon/bucky/README.rst

       --disable-statsd      Disable the StatsD server
       --graphite-ip=IP      IP address of the Graphite/Carbon server [127.0.0.1]
       --graphite-port=INT   Port of the Graphite/Carbon server [2003]
+      --disable-graphite    Disable the Graphite/Carbon client
+      --influxdb-ip=IP      IP address of the InfluxDB server [127.0.0.1] --influxdb-port=INT   Port of the InfluxDB
+      --disable-influxdb    Disable the InfluxDB client
       --full-trace          Display full error if config file fails to load --log-level=NAME      Logging output verbosity [INFO]
       --version             show program's version number and exit